 The Finns reformed in late 2004 and signed with Spinefarm Records.
-The band now featured Janne Tolsa from Tarot and Risto Ruuth of Scyron.
+The band now featured Janne Tolsa from Tarot on keyboards and Risto Ruuth of Scyron.
 The Finns issued Before The Bleeding Sun on April 26th through Spinefarm Records.
 The reunited band recorded the album at Tico Tico Studio.
 The group signed a deal with the Finnish label KHY Suomen Musiikki Oy in 2008.
 A new album was due.
 The group made singer Jarmo Kylmänen permanent for ‘clean vocals’ after having him onboard since late 2005.
 Drummer Petri Sankala left citing chronic back pain.
 His replacement was former Impish and Catamenia man Juho Raappana.
 Eternal Tears Of Sorrow picked Children Of The Dark Waters as the title for its sixth album, which was due in May of 2009 through Suomen Musiikki.
 Risto Ruuth left in 2009 with the band claiming surprise at the move.
-The band had already recorded its forthcoming album, Children Of The Dark Waters, but has had to cancel several scheduled shows.
+The band had already recorded its forthcoming album, Children Of The Dark Waters, but had to cancel several scheduled shows.
 Replacement candidates could email the band at firstname.lastname@example.org.
 Eternal Tears Of Sorrow's next album, Saivon Lapsi, would be released on February 22ndm 2013 through Massacre Records.
 The album was recorded by Ahti Kortelainen and Janne Tolsa, mixed by Mikko Karmila and mastered by Mika Jussila.
 The cover artwork came courtesy of Travis Smith.
 Raappana was on drums and Lammassaari was on guitar.
+The band toured Japan in 2016.
+A plan to play ProgPower in the USA in 2020 fell victim to the pandemic.
+The act became dormant at this stage.
+The members were busy with work and the impetus was gone.
+Still, the members promised to release more music.

 ETERNAL TEARS OF SORROW - VILDA MANNU - SPINEFARM